The New England Company

 Strong Alignment with Mission: The Company has a very specific geographic and missional focus.
 Successful applications must demonstrate clear alignment with promoting the Gospel among indigenous peoples in Canada or communities in the West Indies and Bermuda.

-Emphasis on Training and Capacity Building: The organization places particular emphasis on “the training of the ministry.”
+Emphasis on Training and Capacity Building: The organisation places particular emphasis on “the training of the ministry.”
 Projects that build long-term capacity through education, training, and leadership development align well with their strategic priorities.
-As noted on their website, “the New England Company continues to offer resources for mission and ministry projects that nurture a vision for healing and self-determination” for Indigenous Anglicans.
+The New England Company continues to offer resources for mission and ministry projects that nurture a vision for healing and self-determination for Indigenous Anglicans.

-Proper Church Authorization: For diocesan projects, Bishop approval and signature is mandatory.
+Proper Church Authorisation: For diocesan projects, Bishop approval and signature is mandatory.
 This requirement underscores the importance of demonstrating that projects have proper church governance oversight and support.

-Focus on Transformation: The testimonial from the Primate of the Anglican Church of Canada emphasizes transformation: "The New England Company's support has transformed lives in the Diocese of Athabasca."
-Applications should articulate how funding will create meaningful, lasting impact in communities.
+Focus on Transformation: Applications should articulate how funding will create meaningful, lasting impact in communities.

 Collaborative Approach: The Company describes itself as working “alongside dioceses and institutions in Canada and the West Indies...welcoming grant applications.”
 This suggests they value partnership and ongoing relationships rather than one-off funding requests.